The Lake George Winter Carnival Weekend Itinerary: Plan Your Visit

 What to Do, Where to Eat & Stay for the Carnival

-There’s no better way to experience winter in Lake George than at the Lake George Winter Carnival, happening in 2025 on Saturdays and Sundays from February 1 to March 2.
-Explore more to do in the area in addition to carnival festivities with this Lake George Winter Carnival weekend itinerary!
+There’s no better way to experience winter in Lake George than at the Lake George Winter Carnival, happening in 2026 on Saturdays and Sundays throughout February and the first weekend of March.
+Explore more to do in the area in addition to carnival festivities with this Lake George Winter Carnival weekend itinerary you can easily customize to your preferences.

 Find Exciting Outdoor Adventures